holestine/Attention/README.md

 )
 ```

-And these are the results we get.
+And these are the results we get showing the values before and after where relevent.

 |Model Type   | Dataset     | Max Accuracy   | Average Inference Time (ms)| Parameters             |
 |-------------|-------------|---------------:|---------------------------:|-----------------------:|